Q. What is a Special Constable?

 Q. What kind of duties will I undertake?

-You will be deployed with regular officers - so you could literally be involved in anything at all from patrolling the streets, attending a breach of the peace, attending a community council meeting, providing support to a victim of crime, attending football matches, giving evidence in court or even providing support at national sporting and cultural events.
+A: You will be deployed with regular officers - so you could literally be involved in anything at all from patrolling the streets, attending a breach of the peace, attending a community council meeting, providing support to a victim of crime, attending football matches, giving evidence in court or even providing support at national sporting and cultural events.

 Q. What are the benefits of volunteering as a special constable?

-As you experience new and different challenges every time you go out on patrol, you'll grow in confidence, working part of a close-knit team, forming lasting friendships and learning more about yourself, life and human nature than most people will ever see.
+A: As you experience new and different challenges every time you go out on patrol, you'll grow in confidence, working part of a close-knit team, forming lasting friendships and learning more about yourself, life and human nature than most people will ever see.

 You'll also develop core skills such as problem-solving, decision-making, leadership, team-working and interpersonal communication skills that will not only help you develop as a Special Constable but will enrich your daily life and potentially improve your full-time career prospects.